FRRouting/frr/doc/user/pbr.rst

    When a incoming packet matches the destination prefix specified, take the packet and forward according to the nexthops specified.
 This command accepts both v4 and v6 prefixes.
-This command is used in conjuction of the :clicmd:`match src-ip PREFIX` command for matching.
+This command is used in conjunction of the :clicmd:`match src-ip PREFIX` command for matching.

 .. clicmd:: set nexthop-group NAME